-Likely the most useful of the convenience functions, parse takes Coconut code as input and outputs the equivalent compiled Python code.
-The second argument, mode, is used to indicate the context for the parsing.
+Likely the most useful of the convenience functions, parse takes Coconut code as input and outputs the equivalent compiled Python code. mode is used to indicate the context for the parsing and state is the state object storing the compilation parameters to use as obtained from get\state (if False, uses the global state object).